 Today’s online world is seeing a massive shift towards video.
-From Facebook and Instagram’s auto-play feature to news sites and business’s exploration of video content and advertising, there has never been a better time to invest in video.
+From Facebook and Instagram’s auto-play feature to news sites and business’s exploration of video content (including explainer videos) and advertising, there has never been a better time to invest in video.

 However, in order to make these videos accessible to everyone, creators must account for those viewers who may be visually impaired or hard of hearing.